 Remember - it is not a school staff member's role to investigate a suspicion of an unacceptable risk of abuse/ harm from any source, rather to report a reasonable suspicion of abuse or harm in accordance with the student protection processes.
-It is the role of officers of Queensland Police Service and qualified officers of the Department of Child Safety, Youth and Womento investigate and collect evidence in the required circumstances, such as conducting interviews with students.
+It is the role of officers of Queensland Police Service and qualified officers of the Department of Children, Youth Justice and Multicultural Affairs to investigate and collect evidence in the required circumstances, such as conducting interviews with students.